Arlanthir/notes/CardMagic.md

 12. Ribbon spread the deck, say you used the spectator and the Aces to find the other Aces!
 13. Use the black Aces to turn over the cards on top of them: it's the red Aces!

+If the audience is on the other side of the table, ribbon spread the deck from the right to the left, in order to position the face-up cards left of the cards to be revealed (in the audience's perspective).
+This will reinforce that the reveals are "after" (to the right) the key cards.

 # Trick database

 | Trick        | Explanation                               | Difficulty (1-5) |